jamesrosing/dashboard/memory-bank/activeContext.md

 - Instancing support for similar entity types

 ## Current Priority
-Continue implementing the core visualization engine using the Troika-based architecture.
-Develop a proof-of-concept implementation to validate Troika's performance with our specific requirements before committing to the full implementation.
-Focus on integrating the worker thread system with the visualization engine.
+Focus on implementing the Troika proof-of-concept to validate performance capabilities with 100+ entities.
+This includes setting up the Troika framework, implementing the entity facade pattern, and integrating the worker thread system with the visualization engine.
+Benchmark the implementation to ensure it meets the 60+ FPS target with 100+ visible entities before proceeding to the full implementation.

+## Risk Management
+- **Performance Bottlenecks**: Early performance testing with fallback rendering options if needed
+- **Worker Thread Complexity**: Establish clear data ownership boundaries with minimal state transfer
+- **WebSocket Stability**: Implement robust reconnection logic and offline capability
+- **Memory Management**: Set up centralized resource management and memory profiling